iVibudh/TensorFlow-for-DeepLearning/G-DeepLearning.AI/C-LangChain-for-LLM-Apps-Dev/README.md

 ## 2. Models, Prompts and parsers
 - Direct API calls to OpenAI
 - API calls through LangChain:
+    - Models: the LLM model
     - Prompts
-    - Models
-    - Output parsers
+    - Output parsers: takes the output and parses it into a more structured format

 ## 3. Memory

 ## 4. Chains
 ## 5. Question and Answer
 ## 6. Evaluation